 Even if you live in an urban setting, consider seeking out some greenery.
 Stanford researchers found that people who spent 90 minutes walking in nature significantly decreased activity in the area of their brains tied to depression, especially as compared to people who walked in a city environment.

 Other studies show that the Japanese ritual of shinrin-yoku—also known as "forest bathing," it's simply the act of spending time in nature—significantly reduces cortisol levels.
 In other words, simply stepping outside might be enough to curb your anxiety.

 Your mind feels clear and focused

 Between work, our to-do lists, and all the other demands of daily life, it's all too easy to lose ourselves in an unrelenting brain fog.
-But research shows that just by interacting with nature for an hour—and that includes just looking at photos of landscapes—we can improve our focus and short-term memory by up to 20%.
+But research shows that just by interacting with nature for less than an hour we can improve our focus and short-term memory.
 (Keep that in mind the next time a big presentation or deadline looms.)

 Inflammation starts to ebb away

 If the practice of "earthing"—that is, making skin-to-ground contact—seems like something you'd see in a documentary about communes of the 1960s, keep in mind that going barefoot has been scientifically shown to relieve pain and inflammation.
 Studies also show that spending time outside can give the immune system a boost.